 Anyway, I digress.
-Since I had a can of coconut milk sitting in my cupboard I decided to make condensed milk from it…and then of course, I had to decide what to make with that!
+Since I had a can of coconut milk sitting in my cupboard I decided to create a sweetened condensed coconut milk recipe.

-Since Mr M hates coconut I had to disguise the fact that I had used coconut milk so with wonderful smells wafting from the kitchen, Mr M kindly put the kids to bed while I turned into the ‘mad professor’!
-What I created was this incredibly sticky, sweet, far-from-healthy delight!
+With wonderful smells wafting from the kitchen, Mr M kindly put the kids to bed while I turned into the ‘mad professor’.

 - For the caramel: